natalierellis/HIDS-Portfolio/Comparative_Genomics_Pipelines/Bladder-Cancer-Project/README.md

   - `output/`: Results of DEG analysis and pathway enrichment.
   - `scripts/`: R scripts for T-test and EnrichR analyses.
 - **Step2-CIBERSORT-Analysis**: Immune cell profiling analysis.
-  - `input/`: Input files for CIBERSORTx.
+  - `input/`: Input files for visualization using CIBERSORT.
-  - `output/`: CIBERSORT results (TXT, Excel, and PDF).
+  - `output/`: Visualizations to be included in presentation.
-  - `scripts/`: Scripts for graph generation and analysis of CIBERSORT results.
+  - `scripts/`: Scripts for graph generation of CIBERSORT results.

 ---